Cops (TV program): Rejections by police departments

-Influence on the media
+In popular culture

 Similar shows

 Animal Planet aired its own version called Animal Cops, featuring animal control services and animal welfare organizations.

 Several other American shows have paid homage to Cops' format, such as LAPD: Life on the Beat, Police POV, Live PD and On Patrol: Live.

 A similar Canadian series called Under Arrest aired in the 1990s and 2000s.

 Parodies

 Three Fox series parodied their own network's program.
 Mad TV featured a series of filmed parodies called "Clops", shot in claymation, and consisted of animated cops and criminals, commonly in exaggerated situations analogous to the real series.
 In Living Color did a parody called "Thugs", from the point of view of a group of criminals.
-In 1992, the episode "Homer's Triple Bypass" from The Simpsons featured a parody of the show entitled "COPS: In Springfield".
+In 1992, the episode "Homer's Triple Bypass" from The Simpsons featured a parody of the show entitled "Cops: In Springfield".

 Seattle's sketch comedy show Almost Live! did a parody called "Librarians", and "Cops in ...".

 In 1994, children's show Bill Nye the Science Guy did a parody called "Cops in Your Bloodstream", with said 'police officers' representing white blood cells attempting to stop 'criminal' infections.

-Troops is a mockumentary by Kevin Rubio that had its debut at San Diego Comic-Con International on July 18, 1997, and was subsequently distributed via the internet.
+Troops is a mockumentary by Kevin Rubio that had its debut at San Diego Comic-Con on July 18, 1997, and was subsequently distributed via the internet.
 The movie is a parody of Cops, set in the Star Wars universe.
 In the movie, Imperial stormtroopers from the infamous Black Sheep Squadron patrolling the Dune Sea on the planet Tatooine run into some very familiar characters while being recorded for the hit Imperial TV show Troops.

+In 2003, Reno 911! is a mockumentary-style parody of law enforcement documentary shows, specifically Cops.

-Shrek 2 had a clip of a parody show called Knights which showed Shrek, Donkey, and Puss in Boots being arrested (the latter for possession of catnip).
+Shrek 2 parodied show called Knights which showed Shrek, Donkey, and Puss in Boots being arrested (the latter for possession of catnip).

 On January 28, 2019, The Late Show with Stephen Colbert did a parody called Mueller which featured CNN's footage of Roger Stone's arrest the previous week, with footage of other Donald Trump associates' arrests mixed into actual Cops opening titles, and a fictional FBI agent providing recaps of the action.

 Jay Leno parodied the program on The Tonight Show in the mid-90s, which included rewrites of the theme song with various insults, including "dumb cops", "short cops" and "mall cops", with appropriate characters and changed lyrics.

-Two episodes of the sitcom My Name Is Earl had the main characters being arrested during (fictitious) tapings of Cops.
+Two episodes of the sitcom My Name Is Earl had the main characters being arrested during fictitious tapings of Cops.

 The Dead or Alive video game series had a parody show called Agents which showed the man being arrested by government agents for torturing and abusing his ex-girlfriends, grifting, fraud, movie piracy, TV episode piracy, impersonating now-deceased Fame Douglas, mocked and impersonated on Helena Douglas on the internet and forging his own video game and sent to federal prison.

-The upcoming untitled Oddworld film had a parody show called Police which Sligs, Vykkers, Interns, Outlaws, Wolvarks and Gloktigi attempts to track down and arrest Abe and Munch.